Rpc

 ;

-These Proxy types can be used in combination.
-Developers can choose the appropriate type based on actual needs.
-Apart from differences in API interfaces when calling RPC, their underlying runtime behavior is consistent.### Public Interfaces
+These Proxy types can be mixed and matched; developers can choose the appropriate type according to their needs.
+Aside from differing API interfaces when invoking RPCs, their underlying runtime behavior is identical.### Public Interface

-All Proxies share a common base class with some public interfaces, as shown below:
+All Proxies have a common base class and share some public interfaces, as shown below:

 class ProxyBase {